 What’s In Oven Baked Chicken Breasts?

-For this easy oven baked chicken breasts recipe, you only need a few common pantry staples:
+For this easy oven baked chicken breasts recipe, you only need a few common fridge and pantry staples:

 - Boneless skinless chicken breasts